LBarrys/busylinux/README.md

 cd busylinux
 ./kernel-update.sh
 ```

+Every toolchain package the run installs is removed again when it finishes, so
+a kernel build leaves nothing behind but the kernel; anything that was already
+installed is left alone. `--keep-tools` keeps them, which is what you want
+alongside `--keep-source` when rebuilding.

 The script is not standalone: it drives `pkgs/linux-busylinux/build` and reads
 `meta` and `sha256sums` next to it, so copying it out of the tree and running it